GihanRathnayaka/POS-with-Native-Hibernate/README.md

 # Pos + JPA
-Pos System created Using layered architecture and JPA
+Pos System created Using layered architecture and Native Hibernate
 ## Technologies Used
 * Mysql
 * JavaFx